stepper1029/Reversi/info/README.md

 blue, all possible moves for the current player are highlighted in light pink.
 When the user selects a cell with their mouse, it is highlighted in cyan.
 A user cannot select a cell that already has a disk placed on it.
 It has the ability to register a PlayerActions listener to notify the controller when a human player makes a move.
+We have also added optional hints to the board.
+If the player presses the 'H' key, it will show them how many disks a selected move would flip.
+They can toggle hints by pressing the 'H' key again.

 ## PlayerActions
 An interface to represent player actions that come from either a human player through the view or